30350n/free2ki/README.md

 3. Use the `Set Materials` tool, to setup the materials you want (this tool can be used multiple times to setup multiple materials, on a single object)
 4. Export the selected objects (or the whole file if nothing is selected) via the `Export` tool.
-This will create a `<project_name>.wrl` file, in the same directory your FreeCAD project file is in.
+This will create a `<project_name>.wrz` file, in the same directory your FreeCAD project file is in.
 5. (optional) Install the [pcb2blender](https://github.com/30350n/pcb2blender)
    Blender addon and import your model via<br>